brainpy/BrainPy/docs/guides/synapses.rst

 Synapse connectivity
 ********************

-Before going to the difinition of new synapse model, we should figure out what is the most efficient synapse structure to calculate synapse state.
+Before going to the definition of new synapse model, we should figure out what is the most efficient synapse structure to calculate synapse state.
 In practice, the number of synapse is far bigger than the neurons.
 Usually, the time spending on the synapse computation is 10 times of neuron computation's.